 Summer Safety Tips for Kids

 Summer is a great time for the kids to get outside and play, but it can also expose them to some dangers.
 This doesn’t mean they can’t have their fun, but you can take a few steps to help them do it more safely.
+The doctors at Park View Pediatric Dentistry & Orthodontics in NYC suggest the following tips to help ensure a safe summer for kids.

 Stay safe in the water